Muhammad Ali: First Fight against Liston

 Despite Liston's attempts to knock out a blinded Clay, Clay was able to survive the fifth round until sweat and tears rinsed the irritation from his eyes.
 In the sixth, Clay dominated, hitting Liston repeatedly.
 Liston did not answer the bell for the seventh round, and Clay was declared the winner by TKO.
 Liston stated that the reason he quit was an injured shoulder.
 Following the win, a triumphant Clay rushed to the edge of the ring and, pointing to the ringside press, shouted: "Eat your words!"
 He added, "I am the greatest!
 I shook up the world.
 I'm the prettiest thing that ever lived."

 At ringside post fight, Clay appeared unconvinced that the fight was stopped due to a Liston shoulder injury, saying that the only injury Liston had was "an open eye, a big cut eye!"
 When told by Joe Louis that the injury was a "left arm thrown out of its socket," Clay quipped, "Yeah, swinging at nothing, who wouldn't?"

 In winning this fight at the age of 22, Clay became the youngest boxer to take the title from a reigning heavyweight champion.
 However, Floyd Patterson remained the youngest to win the heavyweight championship, doing so at the age 21 during an elimination bout following Rocky Marciano's retirement.
 Mike Tyson broke both records in 1986 when he defeated Trevor Berbick to win the heavyweight title at age 20.
+The feat also made Clay the fastest boxer to win the championship (non-vacant) in the modern era, doing so in 20 bouts.

-Soon after the Liston fight, Clay changed his name to Cassius X, and then later to Muhammad Ali upon converting to Islam and affiliating with the Nation of Islam.
+Soon after the Liston fight, Clay changed his name to Cassius X, and then later to Muhammad Ali upon converting to the Nation of Islam.

+Rematch with Liston

 Ali then faced a rematch with Liston scheduled for May 1965 in Lewiston, Maine.
 It had been scheduled for Boston the previous November, but was postponed for six months due to Ali's emergency surgery for a hernia three days before.
 The fight was controversial.
 Midway through the first round, Liston was knocked down by a difficult-to-see blow the press dubbed a "phantom punch".
 Referee Jersey Joe Walcott did not begin the count immediately after the knockdown, as Ali refused to retreat to a neutral corner.
 Liston rose after he had been down for about 20 seconds, and the fight momentarily continued.
 However a few seconds later Walcott, having been informed by the timekeepers that Liston had been down for a count of 10, stopped the match and declared Ali the winner by knockout.
 The entire fight lasted less than two minutes.

 It has since been speculated that Liston purposely dropped to the ground.
 Proposed motivations include threats on his life from the Nation of Islam, that he had bet against himself and that he "took a dive" to pay off debts.
 Slow-motion replays show that Liston was jarred by a chopping right from Ali, although it is unclear whether the blow was a genuine knockout punch.